fikander/simple-web-crawler/README.md

 Endpoints
 ---------

-    \crawl?url=URL_TO_START_CRAWLING
+    /crawl?url=URL_TO_START_CRAWLING

 This will crawl URL_TO_START_CRAWLING page and recursively follow all the links from it while staying within the domain.
 Returns JSON results.

 Example:

     curl "`docker-machine ip`:8080/crawl?depth=1&url=http://google.com"